kirenariyu/jPrintable/README.md

-# jTrint
+# jPrintable

-jTrint is a jQuery plugin for printing documents of tables like payslip.
+jPrintable is a jQuery plugin for printing documents of tables like payslip.

 ## Getting Started

-* jtrint.js
+* jPrintable.js

 ### Prerequisites